0xGhost/Github-for-everyone/README.md

 ## Revert / Fake delete

 At one point there migth be a chance that you commit something and then regret it.
-So how do remove that mistake from our repo?
+So how do we remove that mistake from our repo?
 >> This will not remove the commit from the history, it will remove the changes that were intoduced in that commit as a new commit.
 This is done so that commit numbers will not be mixed between team members
 1. On our terminal we type ```$ git log```.
 This will give us a list of our commits
 1. All the commits will have a huge commit number like this *20fe6cb967f2a674d74a25f3a615343e096ea0e8*
 1. We take the first 6 letetrs of that commit, in this case *20fe6c*
 1. And we type ```$ git revert 20fe6c```
-1. When we type ```$ git log``` again we will see that the latest commit has a description that says that this commit commit number's changes have been reverted.
+1. When we type ```$ git log``` again we will see that the latest commit has a description that says that this commit number changes have been reverted.

 ## Reset